Bikini barista

 A bikini barista is a woman who works as a barista, preparing and serving coffee beverages, while dressed in scanty attire such as a bikini, lingerie or a crop top combined with bikini bottoms or hotpants.
 In the United States, this marketing technique (sometimes referred to as sexpresso or bareista) originated in the Seattle, Washington area in the early 2000s.
-Similar phenomena have appeared in countries such as Chile and Japan since at least the 1980s.
+Similar phenomena have appeared in countries such as Chile.

 Development of concept

 Sexpresso drive-through stands and coffee outlets are numerous in the greater Seattle area, so much so that coffee stands that have fully clothed employees often advertise themselves as "family friendly".
 The exact inventor of the "bikini barista" concept is debated.
-The "Natte Latte" chain's first location was opened in November 1999 by Mary Keller, and its employees began sporting pink leather hotpants in 2001.
+The "Natte Latte" chain's first location was opened in November 1999 by Mary Keller, in Bremerton, Washington.
+Its employees began sporting pink leather hotpants in 2001.
 Next, in 2003, "Cowgirls Espresso" opened its first location in Tukwila, Washington.
 A few months after opening, as summer heat invaded the small 70 sqft shop, owner Lori Bowden adopted employee suggestions that they start a "Bikini Wednesday" promotion.
 Sales took off, and other scantily-clad theme days soon followed.
 The concept of "bikini baristas" spread quickly, featuring attractive young women dressed in attire such as bikinis, lingerie, stockings, and heels.
 The first round of international press attention to the trend occurred in early 2007.
 Competitors that have not followed suit have complained about the trend, and have also seen a drop in business.

-The retail establishments that employ bikini baristas often adopt titillating names, including "Peek A-Brew", "Grab n' Go", "Cowgirls Espresso", "Smokin' Hot Espresso", "Knotty Bodies Espresso", "Java Jigglers", "Espresso Gone Crazy", "Espresso Gone Wild", "Java Girls", "Sweet Spot", "Fantasy Espresso", and "Natte Latte".
+The retail establishments that employ bikini baristas often adopt titillating names, including "Peek A-Brew", "Grab n' Go", "Cowgirls Espresso", "Smokin' Hot Espresso", "Knotty Bodies Espresso", "Java Jigglers", "Espresso Gone Crazy", "Espresso Gone Wild", "ChickaLatte", "Java Girls", "Sweet Spot", "Fantasy Espresso", and "Natte Latte".